 Bowel and Bladder Problems

-Neuromyelitis optica spectrum disorder (NMO) can affect the nerves of the spinal cord, which can lead to issues with bladder and bowel functions.
-If you experience this, know you are not alone.
-Bowel and bladder accidents can be embarrassing and impact your social and emotional life, leaving you feeling isolated.1
+Neuromyelitis optica spectrum disorder (NMOSD) can affect the nerves of the spinal cord.
+This can lead to issues with bladder and bowel function.
+If you experience this, you are not alone.1

-You have options, and it is not your fault.
-Bowel and bladder problems that occur as a result of NMO can be challenging, but with planning and some modifications, you can live an active, productive, and social life.1
+Bowel and bladder problems that occur as a result of NMOSD can be challenging.
+Bowel and bladder accidents can be embarrassing and impact your social and emotional life.
+But with planning and some modifications, you can live an active, productive, and social life.1

 What causes bladder and bowel problems with NMO?

 Nerve fibers in your brain, spinal cord, and eye have a protective coating called myelin.
 When this coating is damaged, it is called demyelination.
-NMO, among other diseases, is a demyelinating disease because it attacks the myelin coating on nerve fibers.2,3
+NMO, among other diseases, causes demyelination.
+It attacks the myelin coating on nerve fibers.2,3

 When myelin is damaged, nerve signals can slow or stop.
 In the spinal cord, damaged myelin leads to a condition called transverse myelitis.2,3